Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Numerical experiments

-We will thus consider three tests in both resampling schemes CR and CP.
+We will thus investigate three tests in both resampling schemes CR and CP.
 The test which will be called {\tt exact} is based on Theorem \ref{pvaluesCP} in the case of CP scenario and the analogous result for CR scenario in \cite{Candes2018}.
-The test {\tt df estimation} uses chi square distribution with the degrees of freedom estimated in data-dependent way as just described.
-As a benchmark test we use the asymptotic test which uses asymptotic chi square distribution established in Theorem \ref{CMI_conv} as a reference distribution.\\ {\bf Choice of number of resampled samples \textbf{B}.} As in the case of {\tt df estimation} test the reference distribution uses the estimator of the mean and not the estimators of upper quantiles of high order, we use a moderate number of resampled samples $B=50$ for this purpose.
+The test {\tt df estimation} uses $\chi^2$ distribution with the degrees of freedom estimated in data-dependent way as just described.
+As a benchmark test we use the asymptotic test which uses the asymptotic $\chi^2$ distribution established in Theorem \ref{CMI_conv} as a reference distribution.\\ {\bf Choice of number of resampled samples \textbf{B}.} As in the case of {\tt df estimation} test the reference distribution involves only the estimator of the mean and not the estimators of upper quantiles of high order, we use a moderate number of resampled samples $B=50$ for this purpose.
 In order to have equal computational cost for all tests, $B=50$ is also used in the case of {\tt exact} test.
-We will see that (cf Figure \ref{fig:significance}) that failing to control level of significance for {\tt exact} tests in some cases is mostly due to not too small $B$ but to occurrence of missing cells for small sample sizes relative to the number of values\footnote{For missing cells the corresponding summand in the definition of $\widehat{CMI}$ and $\widehat{CMI}^*$ is omitted}.
-Note that using moderate $B$ renders application of such tests in greedy feature selection (when such tests have to be performed many times) feasible.\\ Below we will describe the considered models in detail by giving the formula for joint distribution of $(X,Y,Z_1, Z_2, \ldots, Z_s)$. \begin{itemize} \item \textbf{Model 'Y to XZ'} (the first panel of Figure \ref{fig:my_label}).
+Note that applying moderate $B$ renders application of such tests in greedy feature selection (when such tests have to be performed many times) feasible.

+The models considered are standard models to study various types of conditional dependence of $X$ and $Y$ given vector $Z$: e.g. in model 'Y to XZ' , $Y$ conveys information to both $X$ and $Z$ whereas in model 'X and Y to Z' both $X$ and $Y$ convey information to $Z$.
+Model XOR is a standard model to investigate interactions of order 3.
+Below we will describe the considered models in detail by giving the formula for joint distribution of $(X,Y,Z_1, Z_2, \ldots, Z_s)$.
+Conditional independence case (the null hypothesis) will be investigated by projecting considered models on the family of conditionally independent distributions. \begin{itemize} \item \textbf{Model 'Y to XZ'} (the first panel of Figure \ref{fig:my_label}).
 Joint probability in the model is factorised as follows